aleshaleksey/fansys23/08-spell-list.md

 |Attack|[SAP]+[Int]|
 |Save|CHA, spell fails|

 **Description**: Collects a water weird and gives control to the target (may be the caster).
 The weird travels with the targets, unless the caster specifies that it is anchored to a square, in which case it is stationary.
 The target may make a single attack with the weird (15ft reach) as a "main action" on the same turn and on subsequent turns.
-The weird may also carry out the "grapple" or "shove"/"throw" combat manoeuvres, or make simple interactions with its environment, similar to a 15ft snake.
-The attack roll of the weird always uses the casters stats.
+The weird may also carry out the "grapple" or "shove"/"throw" combat manoeuvres, or make simple manipulations of its environment, similar to a 15ft snake.
+The attack roll of the weird always uses the caster's stats.

 **Special**: